 The European Union is estimated to have met the overall targets for 2020.
-According to the European Environment Agency ('EEA') since 1990 greenhouse gas emissions in the EU have been steadily declining.
-In 2020, emissions in the 27 EU member states were estimated to have fallen by approximately 30% below 1990 levels.
+According to the European Environment Agency ('EEA')11 since 1990 greenhouse gas emissions in the EU have been steadily declining.
+In 2020, emissions in the 27 EU member states were estimated to have fallen by 32% below 1990 levels.
 This represents a substantial overachievement of the targeted 20% reduction.

-These achievements vary by country, with 21 Member States expected to have reached emissions levels below their national target.
-The remaining countries (Bulgaria, Cyprus, Finland, Germany, Ireland and Malta) may need to make use of flexibilities to comply with their objectives.12
+These achievements vary by country, with 24 Member States expected to have reached emissions levels below their national target.
+The remaining countries (Germany, Ireland and Malta) needed to acquire additional allowances to comply with their objectives.12

-The Covid-19 Pandemic has reduced GHG emissions in 2020 but the achievement of the EU target also comes from sustained efforts over the previous decade.
+The Covid-19 Pandemic reduced GHG emissions in 2020 but the achievement of the EU target also came from sustained efforts over the previous decade.